Plavix, 75 mg 28 pcs.

 Overdose

-Symptoms: clopidogrel overdose may lead to increased bleeding time with subsequent complications in the form of bleeding development.
+Symptoms: an overdose of clopidogrel can lead to an increase in bleeding time with subsequent complications in the form of bleeding.

-Treatment: If bleeding occurs, appropriate treatment measures are required.
+Treatment: when bleeding occurs, appropriate treatment measures are required.
 If rapid correction of prolonged bleeding time is necessary, platelet transfusion is recommended.
 An antidote for clopidogrel has not been established.

 ---|---|